 Becoming a Teacher

 At the Institute of Education we offer a range of programmes, both University-led and school-led enabling you to train to teach at early years, primary or secondary level.
-Do you know what level of education you would like to teach at?

 Do you want to specialise in working with babies and young children?
 Early Years Teachers work in a wide range of settings across the children's workforce.